How can I calculate the remainder of a division in Python?

 • 8 modulo 2 is 0 because 8 divided by 2 is 4 with a remainder of 0.

-You might see that the modulo operator is sometimes referred to as modulus or Python modulo division.
+The modulo operator is sometimes called modulus or Python modulo division.

 Let’s test it on negative integers: